 Workers were also filmed using a high resolution camera, model GoPRO Hero 4.0, with monitoring of movements and positions in each activity performed.
+These images were used for the biomechanical evaluation of the work performed.

-2.2 Analysis performed
+114 3.2 Analysis performed